flbdx/maskuni/README.md

 A charset is a named variable describing a set of characters.

-In its default mode, Maskgen allows only characters encoding on a fixed with 8-bit encoding (same as Hashcat).
-As an extension, Maskgen also supports full unicode charsets.
+In its default mode, Maskgen allows only characters encoding on a fixed width 8-bit encoding (same as Hashcat).
+Maskgen also supports full unicode charsets when called with `--unicode`.

 Charsets are named by a single character.
 They are referred by the syntax `?K` where `K` is the name of the charset.